Do we have it?

 Many internal communication models hold that it starts with the perception and interpretation of internal and external stimuli or cues.
 Later steps involve the symbolic encoding of a message.

-This here is like an entire procedure: we have the perception, the interpretation, and the symbolic encoding.
-People would do things after such fashions in the Congress, except encoding messages from internal and external stimuli.
+Like an entire procedure: the perception, the interpretation, and the symbolic encoding would be things people do in Congress, except encoding messages from internal and external stimuli.

 Some models identify the same self as sender and receiver; others as an exchange between different parts of the self or between different selves belonging to the same person.